Image

 Why You Need a Webster County, MO Juvenile Defense Lawyer

-Who is a Juvenile or an Adult Under [wdac-state-long] Law?
+Who is a Juvenile or an Adult Under Missouri Law?

-For purposes of the juvenile code, an adult is an individual 18 years of age or older while a child is anyone under 18.
-The age differs for various other circumstances under [wdac-state-long] law, including:
+In accordance with the juvenile code, an adult is defined as an individual aged 18 years or older, whereas a child refers to anyone under the age of 18.
+The age differs for various other circumstances under Missouri law, including:

 • For driving purposes, there is a range between 15 ½ and 18 depending on the type of driver’s license.

-• To consume or possess alcoholic beverages, an individual must be 21 years of age.
+• To possess or consume alcoholic beverages, an individual must be 21 years of age.

 Juvenile Defense Lawyer Webster County, MO | Webster County, MO Criminal Defense Law Firm | Combs Waterkotte

-The potential resolutions for a juvenile facing criminal accusations depend on factors like the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
+The potential resolutions for a juvenile facing criminal accusations depend on factors such as the gravity of the offense, the juvenile’s prior legal history, and the specific details of the case.
 These possible outcomes underscore the importance of having a dedicated Webster County, MO juvenile defense lawyer by your side, tirelessly advocating for your rights and future.

 Diversion Programs